What is NCEA?

 How should a student use their ESA Study Guide?

-We recommend you use the Contents page or Index/Glossary any time throughout the year to look up any topic, concept or word for any work you have trouble understanding in class, or to reinforce class work.
+We recommend you use the Contents page or the Index any time throughout the year to look up any topic, concept or word for any work you have trouble understanding in class or to reinforce class work.
 When you find the topic, use it to:

 - Try a worked example.